mebell/mwats/README.md

-## Latest pipeline is in the SQL folder
+## The latest data pipeline is in the SQL folder

 Adel's TODO